 Facing AIDS — This site encourages people and communities to get involved by sharing why they are facing AIDS, with the goal of reducing the stigma and promoting HIV testing.

 Healthy Youth!
-Sexual Risk Behaviors — This fact sheet provides statistics on young adults' sexual behaviors, including how often they practice safe sex, what percentage have a sexually transmitted infection, and how many are infected with HIV.
+Sexual Risk Behavior — This fact sheet provides statistics on young adults' sexual behaviors, including how often they practice safe sex, what percentage have a sexually transmitted infection, and how many are infected with HIV.
 There are also resources for state and local programs listed on the website for further information on priority health risks among youth.

 HIV Learn the Link — Behaviors associated with drug abuse are major factors in the spread of HIV infection.
 This website offers webisodes, videos, and other materials to help send the message about the link between drug abuse and HIV infection.